io-classic/System/README.md

 * Memory use by the shared Oberon heap including garbage collection
 * Reading and writing to SD Card 512-byte blocks
 * Allocating, Deallocating, Reading and Writing 1024-byte sectors on the SD card
-* Setting and checking the time and the clock
+* Using the sytem timer and clock
 * Setting the trap handler and dispatching traps.